anthonysterling/anthonysterling.github.com/_posts/2015-08-12-inline-puppet-manifest-with-vagrant.md

 layout: post
 title: Inline Puppet Manifest with Vagrant
 date: 2015-08-12
+tags: [Puppet, Vagrant]
 ---

-I'm a huge fan of [Vagrant][1], it allows me to quicky test applications and proposed architectures with minimal fuss and, with a provisioner, in a way that's reproducible for myself and others.
+I'm a huge fan of [Vagrant][1], it allows me to quickly test applications and proposed architectures with minimal fuss and, with a provisioner, in a way that's reproducible for myself and others.

 Vagrant supports many [provisioners][2], but I tend to stick with [shell][3] and [Puppet][4].
 Shell provides a nice quick way of hacking together something that Just Works™, but it's hard to get shell to be robust and idempotent which is why I prefer Puppet.